 There are Information sheets and suggested Lesson Plans using the AR Sandbox available from the Resources/Downloads menu.

-The RWT sandbox is one of very few portable examples in the UK, and can be set up for exhibitions, events, and in school classrooms as part of a learning programme; we were out to over 38 events in 2019 (like most things, 2020 was mostly cancelled) and have had great fun!
+The RWT sandbox is one of very few (two!) portable examples in the UK, and can be set up for exhibitions, events, and in school classrooms as part of a learning programme; we were out to over 38 events in 2019 (like most things, 2020 and much of 2021 was cancelled) and have had great fun!

 Contact email@example.com for more information.